Case Study: Managing DBS renewals

 The second action will add the contact to the "DBS In Progress" Flow.
 Again, when creating this Flow, that additional Flow will not yet exist (we'll create that Flow later in this case study), so you'll need to make a note to return to this Flow to add this second action later when that second Flow has been created.

 Now, as a one-time task, and working from your existing DBS check records, for each person for whom you hold an existing DBS disclosure, add that contact into your "DBS Awaiting Renewal" Flow.
-You can do this using the Add to flow button at the top of each person's profile page.
+You can do this using the Add to flow button on the contact's Engagement tab.

 Click to see a larger version

-Notice the Search option on the Add to flow pop-up - you can search and select multiple people to add to the "DBS Awaiting Renewal" flow without needing to go to each person's profile individually - this will save you some time.
+Notice the Search option on the Add to flow pop-up.
+You can search and select multiple people to add to the "DBS Awaiting Renewal" flow without needing to go to each person's profile individually, and this will save you some time.

 Click to see a larger version

-Having assigned all your existing DBS people to the "DBS Awaiting Renewal" Flow we now need to update the "due date" for each person so that reminder notifications are sent on the correct renewal due date - remember, by default, they'll have been assigned a due date of 35 months from the date you added them to the Flow.
-Click the Process button for each person in turn...
+Having assigned all your existing DBS people to the "DBS Awaiting Renewal" Flow, we now need to update the "due date" for each person so that reminder notifications are sent on the correct renewal due date - remember, by default, they'll have been assigned a due date of 35 months from the date you added them to the Flow.
+Click the Process button for each person.

 Click to see a larger version